liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 linear solvers and interfaces to LAPACK implementations.
 Together, these linear solvers are referred to as *ARKDLS* (which stands for ARKode Direct Linear Solvers).

+The second two linear solvers are sparse direct solvers based on Gaussian elimination, and require user-supplied routines to construct :math:`J` (and possibly :math:`M`) in compressed-sparse-column format.
+The SUNDIALS suite does not include internal implementations of these solver libraries, instead requiring compilation of SUNDIALS to link with existing installations of these libraries (if either is missing, SUNDIALS will install without the corresponding interface routines).
+Together, these linear solvers are referred to as *ARKSLS* (which stands for ARKode Sparse Linear Solvers).

 The last five ARKode linear solvers, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG, are Krylov iterative solvers, which use scaled